Simulation-Based Inference for Direction Reconstruction of Ultra-High-Energy Cosmic Rays with Radio Arrays: Summary and Discussion

 \subsubsection{Generalisability and Future directions}

-Our encoder processes a four-dimensional $(x, y, z, t)$ input vector for each antenna, dynamically building a k-nearest-neighbour graph.
-This design remains independent of array geometry, allowing straightforward adaptation to IceCube-Gen2~\cite{IceCube-Gen2:2020qha}, AugerPrime Radio~\cite{PierreAuger:2016qzd}, BEACON~\cite{Southall:2022yil}, or RNO-G~\cite{RNO-G:2020rmc} stations by retraining on the appropriate layouts.
-Additionally, since our residual-gated network combines an analytic plane-wave fit with data-driven corrections, other first-order wavefront approximations, such as spheroidal wavefronts or template libraries, could be integrated without substantial modifications.
+Our encoder processes a four-dimensional $(x,y,z,t)$ input vector for each antenna, dynamically building a k-nearest-neighbour graph.
+Though our architecture does not hard-code a specific antenna array layout, adapting our model to other layouts such as AugerPrime Radio~\cite{PierreAuger:2016qzd}, or BEACON~\cite{Southall:2022yil}, could be achieved by retraining on the target layouts.
+Our current simulations include contained events only; performance on uncontained cores or markedly different geometries must be established by retraining on representative simulations and revalidating the posterior calibration.
+Additionally, since our residual-gated network combines an analytic plane-wave fit with data-driven corrections, other first-order wavefront approximations (e.g., spheroidal or hyperbolic wavefronts, or template libraries) could be integrated without substantial modifications.

 Embedding our directional inference within a hierarchical normalizing flow conditioned on shower energy and air shower maximum depth ($X_{\rm max}$) would enable detailed composition analyses and energy-dependent studies.
 Extending the node-level inputs with electric field amplitudes or polarisation information would leverage amplitude-timing correlations, thus improving reconstruction precision.